onedata/onedata-documentation/doc/provider_installation.md

 <p align="center"><img src="img/admin/step1_host_selection.png"></p>

-In this step, Onepanel detects all nodes in the network where **oneprovider** package has been installed and onepanel service is running.
-You can configure on which nodes which **oneprovider** each of the services will be installed.
+In this step, Onepanel detects all nodes in the network where Oneprovider package has been installed and Onepanel service is running.
+You can configure on which nodes which Oneprovider each of the services will be installed.

 ### Step 2: Primary Cluster Manager selection